I may get commissions for purchases made through links in this post (at no extra cost to you).

 Started at the height of the pandemic, Couch to Homestead helps people go from the couch to the homestead.
 It’s really that simple.
 Focused on livestock, food forests, and self-sufficiency, we help you grow your own food and become more secure.

-Tyler Ziton is a permaculture designer currently living in Austin, Texas.
-Originally from Orlando, FL, he grew up tending citrus trees and helping out in the garden.
-Now, with over 20 years of casual gardening experience, he’s putting it into practice and getting his Permaculture Design Certificate from Oregon State University.
+Tyler Ziton is a certified permaculture designer living in Austin, Texas.
+Originally from Orlando, Florida, Tyler grew up tending citrus trees and helping in the garden.
+Now, with over 20 years of gardening experience, he earned a Permaculture Design Certificate from Oregon State University and is diving deeper into the abundant world of permaculture.
 Tyler’s also the author of An Organic Companion Planting Guide.